openSUSE:Packaging Python

 Common documentation packages

-It is very common that the shipped documentation and probably included examples are quite big and should be in a separate sub-package.
-The package could have - for example - these sections:
+It is very common that the shipped documentation or examples are quite large and should be in a separate subpackage.
+The package could have these sections for example:

 %package -n %{name}-doc